MoonfishApp/ZKPlayground/README.md

 - Auto-parsing of main arguments
 - One-click compile and proof generation

-Soon:

-- Templates
-- Export to and deploy on [Composite](https://github.com/compositeapp/Composite/releases)

 ![alt text](Readme/Compiling.png "ZK Playground screenshot")

 ## What is Zokrates?